srinivasanrahul45/Hand_Sanitizer_Alcohol_Detector/README.md

 ![Schematic of project](Images/Schematic.png)
 *Schematic of the project*
 **NOTE:** This schematic is for refrence only.
 Connect the Analog out of MQ-3 Sensor to ADC1 Channel 7 of your board.
+Also change the on-board LED port and pin number accordingly in main.c file line 56 and 58.

 ## Working